alteryx/featuretools/docs/source/usage_tips/limitations.rst

 Bring your own labels
 *********************

 If you are doing supervised machine learning, you must supply your own labels and cutoff times.
+To automate this process, checkout `ComposeML <http://compose.ml>`_ which is an open source project for automatically generating labels with cutoff times.